Hey Everybody!

 Sorry about the delay in the blog updates – it’s finals time and my life and schedule has gone crazy.

 So let’s do a little back tracking to last Friday night, 15 May.
 It was the last time my friends and I met to cook with each other which made it particularly bittersweet.
 The theme of the night was Southern Breakfast with Blake (from Tennessee) taking the lead.
 We made country ham, bacon, scrambled eggs, pancakes, biscuits, and veggies with fruit salad for dessert.
 Really good food!
 We had more people than we’ve had in the past, but that was really nice.
-Maria, Kate, Adil, Tankut, Leah, Blake, and me were all there to enjoy each other’s
+Maria, Kate, Adil, Tankut, Leah, Blake, and me were all there to enjoy each other’s company and the food.

 I had been working like crazy on two of my final papers – one for Asian History class and one for Migration, Globalization, Linguistics, and Literary Taxonomies.
 After working like a mad woman on them on Sunday, Monday, and Tuesday I finished them on Tuesday afternoon – and then took the evening off to recover.
 Wednesday night Leah had a get together to celebrate us handing in our final papers which was a lot of fun.
 We sat around eating yummy appetizer things and talking about everything under the sun.